lucrnz/www-old/srv/blog/20220919-hello-world.md

 Wake up myself!
 Any web browser had this already built-in!

 [![Elephant Calf](/image/3)](https://www.pexels.com/photo/elephant-calf-133394/)

+Programming is really fun for me, and I got the original focus for the project lost over how entertained I was re-inventing everything I needed.

 I was reading the phrases server-side rendering, "MPA" (multi-page-application, or server-side routing) a lot of times, I was looking new frameworks emerge based on pure server-side routing.